pln-fing-udelar/pghumor-clasificahumor/README.md

 ## Analysis

-To compute the agreement (for example with
+To compute the agreement (for example, with
 [this annotations_by_tweet.csv file](https://github.com/pln-fing-udelar/humor/blob/main/annotations_by_tweet.csv)):

 ```bash